Blepharoplasty in Columbus, OH

 Why should I consider blepharoplasty?

 Doctors usually recommend that patients undergo blepharoplasty in cases where the upper eyelids become excessively loose and droopy to the point that they begin to interfere with the patient’s vision and make a person seem tired.
-Eyelid surgery is also recommended to those who have puffy upper eyelids caused by fat deposits.
+Eyelid surgery is also recommended for those who have puffy upper eyelids caused by fat deposits.
 If you have excess skin and fine wrinkles in the lower eyelids, you can benefit from the surgery as well.
 The procedure addresses the signs of aging and makes you look alert, refreshed, and rejuvenated.

 What happens during blepharoplasty?